jwalton/rs-downlowd/README.md

 If the file already exists, and has the correct length, then `downlow` will just report success right away!
 If not, then we'll start downloading the file into a file named `hello.txt.part`.
 The file will be renamed to `hello.txt` once the download is complete.
 While the download is in progress, a "sidecar" file named `hello.txt.downloadinfo` will be written alongside the file which will contain cache information about the file (the etag header, the last-modified header, etc...).
 The sidecar file is used to help determine whether or not a file has changed on the server if the download is interrupted and needs to be resumed.

 If there's an error during the download, such as a network error, or the transfer is interrupted, or the server returns a 5xx error, then `downlow` will automatically retry the file, with an exponential backoff between retries.
-By default, `downlow` will retry at most five times, but will reset that counter if any progress is made downloading the file.
+By default, `downlow` will retry forever.
+Calling `max_retries()` will set a maximum number of tries, but note that `downlow` will reset the retry counter if any progress is made downloading the file.

 ### Reporting Progress